 What are Residential Services?

 OPTIONS Residential Services Program provides intensive instruction and intervention to reduce challenging behaviors and cognitive deficits for people with intellectual disabilities and/or other neurological impairments.

 Services are designed to foster transition to more independent living environments within the shortest reasonable period of time.
-There is no preset or average length of stay for people served in OPTIONS residential programs, but inmstead a continual review of progress and indivualized plans for residetial services.
+There is no preset or average length of stay for people served in OPTIONS residential programs, but instead a continual review of progress and individualized plans for residential services.
 OPTIONS homes are staffed at a one-to-three staff-to-client ratio for up to fourteen hours per day, with a one-to-six ratio at night.

 OPTIONS” overall residential program design has three major components: independent living skills acquisition, behavior management, and medical services.
 All programing is directed by qualified staff and services are outlined in each client’s Individual Service Plan.

 Where are OPTIONS' residential services Located?
 What Are They Like?

 How Do OPTIONS' Residential Services Help People To Achieve Their Goals?